PandaCoderPL/Briar-Forums/README.md

 ## How to add your own?

-To add your own forum you need to share it with me, so I wil be able to share it with other users.
+To add your own forum you need to share it with me, so I will be able to share it with other users.

 ## Forums